Kautenja/nes-py/README.md

 # Compatibility

-nes-py implements the most common mappers, which should be enough for a good percentage of the games:
+nes-py implements several common mappers, which should be enough for a good percentage of the games:

 -   NROM (Mapper 000)
 -   MMC1 / SxROM (Mapper 001)
 -   UxROM (Mapper 002)
 -   CNROM (Mapper 003)
--   MMC3, MMC6 / TxROM (Mapper 004)

 You can check the compatibility for each ROM in the following [list](https://github.com/Kautenja/nes-py/blob/master/nesmapper.txt)

 # Disclaimer

 **This project is provided for educational purposes only.
 It is not affiliated with and has not been approved by Nintendo.**